-Abnormal color changes on your tomato plant should throw up a warning flag for you.
-If you notice, after you have transplanted your tomatoes, that leaves are turning yellow, you should consider what might have gone wrong during the transplant process.
+Abnormal color changes on your tomato plant (Solanum lycopersicum, USDA zones 10-11) should throw up a warning flag for you.
+If you notice the tomato plant leaves turning yellow after you have transplanted the seedlings, you should consider what might have gone wrong during the planting process.
 If it happens soon after transplanting, it usually is a problem with the transplant rather than a new problem caused in the garden.

 Lack of Nitrogen

-If a plant isn't getting enough water, especially if the heat is high, the leaves may become scorched and turn yellow.
-This is a common problem in transplanted plants because the roots aren't anchored properly and drawing water the way they do in a more established plant.
-Ensure that your tomatoes get enough water at all times for a few weeks after they are transplanted to avoid this problem.
-Don't overwater though, as this also can cause problems.
-Damage of the roots during transplant also causes this problem.
+If a plant isn't getting enough water, especially if the weather has turned hot, the leaves may become scorched and turn yellow.
+This is a common problem in transplanted plants because the roots are not yet firmly established in the garden soil and drawing water the way they do in a more mature plant.

 Water regularly to ensure that your tomatoes get enough water at all times for a few weeks after they are transplanted.
 Keep the soil evenly moist, but don't overwater, as this also can cause problems.
 Accidentally damaging the roots during transplanting may also result in a failure to absorb water from the soil.
 Plant tomatoes deep, with only the top two to four sets of leaves above the soil; new roots will develop along the buried stem and branches, which helps avoid moisture loss and transplant shock.